Qiskit/qiskit/README.md

     cd qiskit-sdk-py
 ```

-#### Setup you enviroment
+#### Setup your enviroment

-We recomend using python virtual environments to improve your experience.
+We recommend using python virtual environments to improve your experience.
 Refer to our [Environment Setup documentation](doc/install.rst#3.1-Setup-the-environment) for more information.

 ## Creating your first Quantum Program